liip/LiipImagineBundle/UPGRADE.md

 This file contains a descriptive enumeration of *important* changes that may require *manual intervention* in your application code or are otherwise particularly noteworthy.
-Reference our full [changelog](https://github.com/liip/LiipImagineBundle/blob/2.x/CHANGELOG.md) for a complete list of all changes for a given release.
+Reference our full [changelog](https://github.com/liip/LiipImagineBundle/blob/3.x/CHANGELOG.md) for a complete list of all changes for a given release.

+## 3.0.0 (unreleased)

 ## 2.3.0 - 2.7.0